UPDATED 18:21 EDT / JULY 21 2024

 The chaos caused by the CrowdStrike update was also a theme covered by theCUBE analyst Dave Vellante, who wrote on Saturday that the outage underscores the fragility of our connected world and the critical infrastructure that makes it run.

-Though there’s no question that CrowdStrike’s update caused the outage, questions are being raised about whether some of the blame should be directed toward Microsoft.
+There is no question that CrowdStrike’s update caused the outage.
+However, some are questioning whether Microsoft should share some of the blame.

 “This incident is Microsoft’s fault, not CrowdStrike’s fault,” J.J.
 Guy, chief executive officer of exposure management company Sevco Security Inc., told SiliconANGLE.
 “Yes, CrowdStrike pushed a kernel-level update that causes widespread blue screens.
 Yes, that should have been caught during QA and I’m sure we will get an after-action report that details why release procedures didn’t catch it.
 But software bugs happen.
 They are unavoidable — even for top-tier shops like CrowdStrike.